 “I like the new system the Army has moved to and I really like the new BLC too,” she said.
 “I think it is great.
 It is definitely different from the way it used to be and really tests the knowledge, the critical thinking, of the young Soldiers.”

 Since the development of the Primary Leadership Course in the late 1970s, the way to train potential junior leaders has been as regimented as the way Soldiers how to fire their weapons.
 Teaching consisted of instructors imparting step-by-step procedures of how to’s without the why’s and consequences of failure to achieve mission success.
 A normal 2-hour block of instruction consisted of “Death by PowerPoint”.
 With the newly redesigned Basic Leader Course, now being taught using the Experiential Learning Method at every NCO Academy, that paradigm is a thing of the past.

-“I think today’s course is more on target and more in line with what adult learning should be and that is backed up by educational theory,” Theresa “Tess” Spagna, BLC course manager, Directorate Curriculum Development and Education, NCO Leadership Center of Excellence, said.
+“I think today’s course is more on target and more in line with what adult learning should be and that is backed up by educational theory,” Theresa “Tess” Spagna, BLC course manager, Directorate Curriculum Development, NCO Leadership Center of Excellence, said.
 “The Experiential Learning Model is not facilitator-centric, it’s student-centric and research shows that if [students] are engaged, if they are responsible for their learning, they retain it.”

 Spagna said that is exactly what the redesigned BLC does – education in a collaborative, safe, environment where students are able to open up to one another and discuss things.

 “They are learning things and find things on their own.
 Facilitators are there to guide them in the right direction,” she said.
 “It’s like the old saying, we are no longer the sage on the stage, we are the guide on the side.”